Beas Junction railway station

-Beas Junction railway station is located in Amritsar district serving the town of Beas, in Punjab, North India.
+Beas Junction Railway Station is located in Amritsar district serving the town of Beas, in Punjab, North India.
 It is under the Firozpur railway division of the Northern Railway Zone of Indian Railways.
 It bags the award for the cleanest Railway Station in India.

 Overview

 Beas Junction railway station is located at an elevation of 233 m and was assigned the code – BEAS.
 As of 2016, 104 trains have stopped at this station.
 The station is 237 meters above sea level.
-Several trains pass through Beas Junction, including the No. 19225 Bhatinda–Jammu Tawi Express and the 18508 Hirakund Express.
+Several trains pass through Beas Junction, including the No. 19225 Bhagat ki Kothi–Jammu Tawi Express and the 18508 Hirakund Express.

 The closest airport to Beas railway station is Sri Guru Ram Das Jee International Airport (IATA: ATQ, ICAO: VIAR), also known as Raja Sansi Airport, at a distance of 51.08 km (31.74 miles).
 The next closest airport to the station is Pathankot Airport, at a distance of 85.74 km (53.28 miles).